murabcd/vibecoder/README.md

 ## Deploy your own

-You can deploy your own version of Vibe Coder to Vercel with one click:
+You can deploy your own version of VibeCoder to Vercel with one click:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmurabcd%2FVibeCoder&env=VITE_OPENAI_API_KEY&envDescription=You%27ll%20need%20an%20OpenAI%20API%20key.&envLink=https%3A%2F%2Fgithub.com%2Fmurabcd%2FVibeCoder%2Fblob%2Fmain%2F.env.example&demo-title=VibeCoder&demo-description=An%20Open-source%20Realtime%20AI%20Voice%20Agent%20Built%20With%20Tanstack%20Start%20and%20OpenAI.&demo-url=https%3A%2F%2Fvibecoder-oss.vercel.app)

 ## Running locally

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Vibe Coder.
+You will need to use the environment variables [defined in `.env.example`](.env.example) to run VibeCoder.
 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your OpenAI account.